 Distribution activity may be performed in accordance with a concession regime or by means of a public service licence.
 The distribution networks' operators have exclusive rights regarding the relevant parts of the national territory within the concessions or the licences for local distribution.
-Local distribution licences may be exceptionally granted in respect of areas where there is a regional distribution concession if the concessionaire considers that it is unable to cover the relevant area, due to technical or economical reasons duly justified and acknowledged by the assigning entity.
-Since 2006, along with the unbundling process regarding distribution and trading, the concession contracts and the licences pursuant to the distribution of natural gas were amended.
-However, the nine relevant concessionaires and licensees, most of which are companies within the Galp Energia Group, kept their concessions and licences.
+Nevertheless, local distribution licences regarding areas where there is already a regional distribution concession may be exceptionally granted if the concessionaire considers that it is unable to cover the relevant area, due to technical or economical reasons duly justified and acknowledged by the assigning entity.
+In 2006, along with the unbundling process regarding distribution and supply, the concession contracts and the licences pursuant to the distribution of natural gas were adapted.
+However, the ten relevant concessionaires and licensees, most of which are companies within the Galp Energia Group, kept their concessions and licences.
 All of them are private companies, subject to private law.